 Forty-five years ago last month, Amelia Earhart achieved fame as the first woman pilot to cross the Atlantic.

-Forty-five years ago last month, Amelia Earhart achieved fame as the first woman pilot to cross the Atlantic.
+Background: Forty-five years ago last month, Amelia Earhart achieved fame as the first woman pilot to cross the Atlantic.
 Although she followed Charles Lindberg by five years, as a woman Amelia established an aviation milestone.
 Now, another first for women is taking place at Fort Rucker, Alabama.

 In the three years since females were accepted for flight training, nearly forty women have earned helicopter pilot wins.
 Competing with men in a man's world, the women thus far have done better than their male counterparts in meeting the Army Aviation Center's stringent training requirements.